 “In conclusion, our buy to let strategy advice for 2017 would be that if you are looking to achieve good capital appreciation, consider areas with improving transport links and areas of regeneration, or undervalued spots in Greater London that are set to be served by Crossrail.”
 Says Investment Director of One Touch Property, Arran Kerkvliet.

 Potential investors can always seek advice from a property investment company such as One Touch Property, who will happily share their expertise and ensure that you make the correct investment decision that will meet your financial requirements and goals.
+Each potential investor will be matched with an investment consultant who can provide further information on the top buy to let properties in the UK and the best places to buy a rental property.

 Interested in investment property news?